The global ecommerce industry is expected to grow 78% and become a $7 billion dollar industry by 2020.

 It is worth remembering that web developers’ remuneration varies depending on region, portfolio, market conditions and sometimes level of education.

 One may ask, are there certifications for web developers?
-If yes, must I attain them if my portfolio is exceptional to get a job?
+If yes, must I attain them if my portfolio is exceptional to get a full-time job?

 Here comes the answer.